Psiphon-Inc/psiphon-automation/EmailResponder/README.md

    - set the proper ownership on those files

    - create the cron jobs needed for the running of the system

-The `settings.py` file must first be edited.
-See the comment at the top of that file for instructions.

 The script requires the `crontab` python package: